-5 1 Introduction
+1 Introduction

 Air pollution is one of the largest environmental and health risk factors in the European Union (EU; EEA, 2023).
-Despite ongoing efforts on improving general air quality, concentrations of airborne pollutants, such as particulate matter (PM{10}), still frequently exceed EU standards across the EU-27 nations.
-It is particularly severe in urbanized areas, where 97% of the
+Despite ongoing efforts at improving general air quality, concentrations of airborne pollutants, such as particulate matter (PM{10}), still frequently exceed EU standards across the 27 EU nations.
+It is particularly severe in urbanized areas, where 97 % of the population was exposed to PM at concentrations above guideline levels set forth by the World Health Organization in 2021 (EEA, 2023).
+Accordingly, a high population density also results in a larger variety of anthropogenic emission sources in urban agglomerations.
+In addition to sectors in road traffic as well as industry and energy production, heat generation through stationary combustion in residential and commercial buildings - collectively termed domestic heating

-1Institut für Meteorologie, Freie Universität Berlin, Germany
+1Institut für Meteorologie, Freie Universität Berlin, Berlin, Germany

-2Research Institute for Sustainability - Helmholtz Centre Potsdam (RIFS), Potsdam, Germany
+2Research Institute for Sustainability, Helmholtz Centre Potsdam (RIFS), Potsdam, Germany